Demographics of Nigeria: Ethnic groups

-Population distribution

-Nigeria is Africa's most populous country.
-Significant population clusters are scattered throughout the country, with the highest density areas being in the south and southwest.

 Emigration

 Today millions of ethnic Nigerians live abroad, the largest communities can be found in the United Kingdom (500,000–3,000,000) and the United States (600,000–1,000,000 Nigerians), other countries that followed closely are South Africa, Gambia, and Canada respectively.
-There are between 90,000 and 100,000 Brazil, many of them living illegally without proper documentation.
-Additionally, there were around 100,000 Nigerians living in China in 2012, mostly in the city of Guangzhou, but have since declined to about 10,000 due to strict immigration enforcement by Chinese officials as many of them were known for engaging in illegal activities.
 There are also large groups in Ireland, Portugal and many other countries.

 Inspiration for emigration is based heavily on socio-economical issues such as warfare, insecurity, economical instability and civil unrest.

-Between 1400 and 1900, of 1.4 million of 2 million emigrants were slaves sent to the Americas.
+Between 1400 and 1900, of 1.4 million of 2 million emigrants were slaves sent to the Americas with the other 600,000 being sent to other destinations via the trans-Saharan, Red Sea and Indian Ocean routes.
 This is due to the fact that the land now known as Nigeria was a central point for 4 slave trades during the 19th century.
 Though bondage represented a great deal, an estimated 30,000 Nigerian inhabitants would relocate to Kano City and Gambia to take advantage of financial opportunities afforded by fertile land and available natural resources.
 What's more, the presence of gold mines and rail lines along the Gold Coast, present-day Ghana, attracted an estimated 6,500 Nigerian citizens to attain financial gain and opportunity.
 The population of Nigerians in Ghana rose to roughly 149,000 before the 1969 alien expulsion order would displace nearly the entire population to surrounding countries.